AdaCore/spark2014/lrm/source/packages.rst

      the check is performed on each such part of type T.
      [Note that these checks are only performed statically, and this does not create an obligation to extend the run-time checks performed in relation to type invariants.]

+..todo:: The support for type invariants needs to be considered further and will be completed for Milestone 3 version of this document.

 Deferred Constants
 ------------------